Sakoku: Similar policies

 China under the Ming and Qing dynasties as well as Joseon had implemented isolationist policies before Japan did, starting with the Ming implementing Haijin from 1371.
 Unlike sakoku, foreign influences outside East Asia were banned by the Chinese and Koreans as well, while Rangaku allowed Western ideas other than Christianity to be studied in Japan.

 China was forced to open up in the Treaty of Nanking and in subsequent treaties, following its defeat in the First Opium War.
 Joseon, which had developed a reputation as a hermit kingdom, was forced out of isolationism by Japan in the Japan–Korea Treaty of 1876, making use of gunboat diplomacy which had been used by the United States to force Japan to open up.

-Paraguay under the rule of Dictator José Gaspar Rodriguez de Francia in 1814-1840 also had a similar isolationist policy.
+Paraguay under the rule of Dictator José Gaspar Rodriguez de Francia in 1814–1840 also had a similar isolationist policy.
 This ended, although gradually, during the governments of Carlos Antonio López and Francisco Solano López.

+Prior to the 1970 Omani coup d'état, under the rule of Sultan Said bin Taimur, foreign relations of Oman were severely limited, though Oman opened its foreign policy after the coup & the eventual procession of Sultan Qaboos bin Said.